What is the best way to lose weight?

 Surgery: In extreme circumstances, surgery may be a necessary measure to help with weight loss.
 Surgery is usually only suitable for people with a BMI of more than 40, or those with a BMI over 35 who also have serious health conditions like type 2 diabetes or high blood pressure that could be improved if you lose weight.
 Weight loss surgeries include gastric bands and gastric bypasses.
 However, it is always recommended that you try to lose weight through a healthy, calorie-controlled diet and increased exercise before you consider weight loss surgery, as surgery carries a risk of serious complications and requires a significant change in lifestyle afterwards.

-If you are obese and are struggling to lose weight through healthy eating and exercise alone you can take an online consultation with an Irish Registered Doctor to see if you are clinically suitable for Xenical.
+If you are obese and are struggling to lose weight through healthy eating and exercise alone you can take an online consultation to see if you are clinically suitable for Xenical.